castro-gzlz/mr-plotter/README.md

 #### Python through Jupyter notebook

-Since September 2024 (v1+), *mr-plotter* can be also used via Jupyter notebook (mr-plotter.ipynb).
+Since September 2024 (v1+), *mr-plotter* can also be used via Jupyter notebook (mr-plotter.ipynb).
 Similarly to the terminal version, you just need to select a configuration file (config_file) and run all cells.

 ## Is this your first time using *mr-plotter*?

 If so, please don't be overwhelmed by the large number of parameters.
 In most cases you will only use a few!
-To **get familiarized** with the main options and **have a first contact** with *mr-plotter*, we invite you to take a look at the [**Usage examples**](#usage-examples) section, which illustrates the operation of the package in **diferent key scenarios**.
+To **get familiarized** with the main options and **have a first contact** with *mr-plotter*, we invite you to take a look at the [**Usage examples**](#usage-examples) section, which illustrates the operation of the package in **different key scenarios**.
 You can find **all the example configuration files** inside the [*config*](https://github.com/castro-gzlz/mr-plotter/tree/main/config) folder.
 Enjoy :smiley:.

 ## Usage examples